Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

 \begin{rem}[Passing up] The large links Axiom~\ref{axiom:large_link_lemma} can be replaced by the following weaker requirement: \begin{enumerate}[start=9, label=(\arabic*{}')] \item \textbf{(Passing up.)} For every $t>0$, there exists an integer $P=P(t)>0$ such that if $V\in \frakS$ and $x,y\in \cal X$ satisfy $\dist_{U_i}(x,y)>\delta$ for a collection of domains $\{U_i\}_{i=1}^P$ with $U_i\in \frakS_V$, then there exists $W\in \frakS_V$ containing some $U_i$, and such that $\dist_W(x,y)>t$.
-We call $P\colon(0,\infty)\to (0,\infty)$ the \emph{passing up function}. \end{enumerate} It was shown in \cite[Lemma~2.5]{HHS_II} that every HHS satisfies the Passing up axiom; conversely, in \cite[Section~4.8]{Durham_cubinf} it is argued that the passing up axiom, together with BGI and normalisation, imply the large links axiom.
-Remarkably, the container axiom is not involved in the argument, therefore an almost HHS structure (resp.
-HHG structure) satisfying the passing up axiom is a genuine almost HHS structure (resp.
-HHG structure). \end{rem} The above discussion allows us to simplify any HHG structure, only keeping the unbounded domains:
+We call $P\colon(0,\infty)\to (0,\infty)$ the \emph{passing up function}. \end{enumerate} It was shown in \cite[Lemma~2.5]{HHS_II} that every HHS satisfies the Passing up axiom; conversely, in \cite[Section~4.8]{Durham_cubinf} it is argued that the passing up axiom, together with BGI and normalisation, imply the large links axiom. \end{rem}